zenwork/fhir-beacon/packages/library/README.md

 * read more about the component [model](docs/model.md)
 * read more about the component [lifecycle](docs/lifecycle.md)

+Here is a simple example of creating `<my-address>` by extending the exisitng Address implementation.
 ```typescript
 import {html}                   from 'lit'
 import {Address, PrimitiveType} from 'fhir-beacon'